Sola Scriptura: A Biblical Error

 Now consider an unjust or untrained Christian: they may not be sufficiently familiar with the whole of the canon to judge one part; or they may not have sufficient wisdom to know the mind of God, the legislator; or they may be interpreting in the context of a bad tradition.

-The Bible itself presents the problem of the “bad judge” as an existential threat to salvation.
-Throughout the Old Testament, there are constant condemnations of the error of pagan and Jew alike doing “what is right in his own eyes” (Judges 21:25, Deut 12:8, Proverbs 3:5, Proverbs 14:12, Psalm 12:1-4).
-The New Testament gives the same warnings about “hearing what we want to hear and preaching what we want to preach” (Matt.
+The Bible itself presents the problem of the “bad judge” as a threat to salvation.
+Throughout the Old Testament, there are constant condemnations of the error of pagan and Jew alike doing “what is right in his own eyes” (Judges 21:25, Deut 12:8, Proverbs 3:5, 14:12, Psalm 12:1-4).
+The New Testament warns about “hearing what we want to hear and preaching what we want to preach” (Matt.
 24:24, 2 Tim 4:3-4, 1 John 4:1, 2 Peter 2:1).
+Peter’s second epistle references misinterpretation of Paul’s epistles becoming an issue while he was still alive: “[Paul’s] letters contain some things that are hard to understand, which ignorant and unstable people distort, as they do the other Scriptures, to their own destruction” (2 Peter 3:15-16).
+Peter has the same dire tone as the Old Testament.
+Misinterpreting scripture leads to doing what is right in your own eyes, and that leads to destruction.

 Conclusion